 - Standard trail stuff, in a mesh sack:

 - Snack / energy bars: one per day, as a supplement to lunch stops or packed lunches.
+I normally carry more but there were so many options to stop for snacks on the TMB that one per day–plus some cookies we purchased from a grocery store–was sufficient.

 - Electronics pouch: plug adapter, multiport USB charger (Amazon), battery (Amazon), charging cables